daviddagyei/FinOptimize/README.md

 ## Support

-For questions or issues, please open an issue in the repository or contact the development team.
+For questions or issues, please open an issue in the GitHub repository at `git@github.com:daviddagyei/FinOptimize.git` or contact the development team.

 ---

-**Note**: This application is for educational and research purposes.
+**Note**: FinOptimize is designed for educational and research purposes.
 Always verify financial calculations and consult with financial professionals for investment decisions.